NRLN General Motors Chapter

 Hello GM Retirees,

-As always I would encourage you to check the NRLN website news related to Retiree issues.
+As always, I would encourage you to check the NRLN website news (www.nrln.org) related to Retiree issues.
 For most of us, the best thing we can do to be “part of the solution” is to click on the “Action Alert” button when we get a request from the NRLN.
-You can learn more about the NRLN Legislative Agenda and listen to the most recent Podcast from our President, Bill Kadereit by visiting nrln.org.
+You can learn more about the NRLN Legislative Agenda.

 Current issues highlighted on nrln.org are: